Agile vs V-Model

 3. Quality Concentration: The two philosophies intend to convey an excellent item, yet they have various approaches to accomplishing this objective.
 The agile model focuses on nonstop improvement and transformation, while the Model accentuates thorough testing and approval.

 4. Client Coordinated effort: Both Agile and V-Model perceive the significance of client contribution.
-In the Agile model, client criticism is looked for all through the undertaking, while in the V-Model, client acknowledgement is regularly a conventional move toward the approval stage.
+In the Agile model, client criticism is looked for all through the undertaking, while in the V-Model, client acknowledgement is regularly a conventional approach move toward the approval stage.

 5. Documentation: The two approaches require documentation, yet the degree and organization of documentation fluctuate.
 V-Model normally includes greater documentation, including nitty-gritty test plans and configuration reports, while the Agile model focuses on working programming over complete documentation.